AAEVT Anesthesia Society

 FAQ: What is the (optional) Certification Process?

-The AAEVT Anesthesia Society has created a process to examine, certify and recognize AAEVT-member equine veterinary technicians and/or assistants as specialised team members in Equine Anesthesia.
-Once all of the following requirements have been satisfied, the AAEVT will certify participants as having completed the AAEVT Anesthesia Society Certified Equine Veterinary Technicians/Assistants (AEVT/AEVA) program.
-This certification will be held with the AAEVT only and will be recognized by the AAEP.
+The AAEVT Anesthesia Society has created a process to examine and recognize AAEVT-member equine veterinary technicians and/or assistants as specialised team members in Equine Anesthesia.
+Once all of the following requirements have been satisfied, the AAEVT will recognize the successful participants as having completed the AAEVT Anesthesia Skills Verification Exam.
+This Skills Verification Exam will be recognized and held with the AAEVT only.

 * This certificate does not qualify members as licensed, certified, registered, etc. by the various states, AVMA or NAVTA.